Data protection is more important than ever; take these steps to keep your calendar secure.

 Being able to easily share your calendar with others is key benefit of Teamup.
 To do so securely, follow these steps as they apply to your calendar use.
 Keep your calendar data protected, while sharing the information you want others to have.

-- Periodically review your calendar links in Settings > Sharing to make sure that the links are shared with users of your choice.
-Ensure that they are set up with the appropriate permission levels.
+- Ensure that shareable links are set up with the appropriate permission levels.
 It’s easy to forget about previously shared calendar links that may no longer be needed.
 You can deactivate or delete out-dated links.
 See how to manage calendar links.

 - Enable password protection for your calendar links.
 This extra layer of security is available for all paid plans.
 The password is embedded in the calendar link you create; if you change the password, the calendar link will no longer work.
 See how to enable password protection for calendar links.

 - When creating a shareable link, default to the lowest level of permission needed.
 You can adjust the permissions, later, to allow more access and abilities if they are needed.
 See how to share your calendar securely with calendar links.